Search

 Neil Payne

-Neil Payne will be in his fifth season as Elon's head women's soccer coach in fall 2022.
+Neil Payne will be in his seventh season as Elon's head women's soccer coach in fall 2023.
 Payne was named the eighth head coach in Elon women's soccer program history on Feb.
 24, 2018.

 During the historic spring 2021 season, Payne guided the Phoenix to its first-ever Colonial Athletic Association (CAA) Championship title and second appearance in the NCAA Division I Championship.
 Entering the CAA Championship as the No. 2 seed in the South Division with a 4-3 regular-season record, Elon first defeated the nationally-ranked top seed in the North Division, Hofstra, for the first time in program history (1-0).
 The maroon and gold then went on to outlast UNCW in the finals (1-0) to earn the championship crown.
 Over the course of the season, the Phoenix registered six shutouts, with four of them coming against conference opponents (Charleston, William & Mary, Hofstra and UNCW).
 Elon's backline also held both the Dukes and Cougars to no shots on goal.
 Four players earned all-conference honors for their performances in the regular season, Jones (second team), Hodges (second team), DePriest-Kessler (third team) and Katie Lowe (all-rookie team).